AndreiBarsan/andreibarsan.github.io/index.md

        title="This plot showcases the geographic extent of the dataset, which includes residential, urban, highway, and industrial areas.
 The bottom diagram plots the temporal extent of the data, where x = day in year and y = time of day." />
 </div>
 <div class="col-8 details">
-  {% include authors.html names="martinez, doubov, fan, me, wang, mattyus, urtasun" %}
+  {% include authors.html names="martinez, doubov, fan, me, shenlong, mattyus, urtasun" %}
   <br/>
   International Conference on Intelligent Robots and Systems (<strong>IROS</strong>) 2020
   <br/>